jakejosh6751/Used-Car-Price-Prediction/README.md

 - Provide actionable insights for used car buyers and sellers.

 #### 1.2 Technologies Used
-- Python (Pandas, Numpy, Matplotlib, Seaborn, Sci-kit learn)
+- Python (Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn)
 - Microsoft PowerPoint